 Threats Posed by Extreme Heat

-Extreme heat is one of the leading causes of weather-related deaths in the United States, killing over 600 per year more than all other impacts (except hurricanes) combined.
+Extreme heat is one of the leading causes of weather-related deaths in the United States, killing an average of more than 600 per year from 1999-2009, more than all other impacts (except hurricanes) combined.
 The Billion Dollar Weather Disasters database compiled by the National Oceanic and Atmospheric Administration lists heat waves as four of the top 10 deadliest U.S. disasters since 1980.

 Heat stress occurs in humans when the body is unable to cool itself effectively.
 Normally, the body can cool itself through sweating, but when humidity is high, sweat will not evaporate as quickly, potentially leading to heat stroke.
 High humidity and elevated nighttime temperatures are likely key ingredients in causing heat-related illness and mortality.
 When there’s no break from the heat at night, it can cause discomfort and lead to health problems, especially for those who are low income or elderly, if access to cooling is limited.

 High temperatures at night can be particularly damaging to agriculture.
 Some crops require cool night temperatures, and heat stress for livestock rises when animals are unable to cool off at night.
 Heat-stressed cattle can experience declines in milk production, slower growth, and reduced conception rates.

 While higher summer temperatures increase electricity demand for cooling, at the same time, it also can lower the ability of transmission lines to carry power, possibly leading to electricity reliability issues during heat waves.
 Although warmer winters will reduce the need for heating, modeling suggests that total U.S. energy use will increase in a warmer future.
 In addition, as rivers and lakes warm, their capacity for absorbing waste heat from power plants declines.
 This can reduce the thermal efficiency of power production, which makes it difficult for power plants to comply with environmental regulations regarding their cooling water.